Making Informational Interviews Work: A Career-Boosting Strategy for Fundraisers

 Mind Your Etiquette

 Although informational interviews are often more relaxed and may even take place over coffee or, increasingly, virtual platforms like Zoom or Teams, they require the same level of professionalism as a formal interview.
 Approach them with the same preparation and respect.
-Research the organization, arrive (or log in) on time, and come prepared with thoughtful questions.
+Research the organization, arrive (or login) on time, and come prepared with thoughtful questions.
 Remember, your contact may be taking time out of their coffee or lunch break to meet with you, so punctuality is even more crucial here than in a formal interview.

 Embracing Virtual Connections